ljherron8/recipes-analysis/index.md

   frameborder="0"
 ></iframe>

 *Explanation:* Most recipes contain around 5 to 12 ingredients, with a peak near 8.
-This indicates that recipes are often moderately complex—neither too simple nor excessively intricate.
-Knowing this helps guide our interpretation of complexity-related features (like `n_steps`) later on.
+This indicates that recipes are often somewhat complex but not over the top.
+Knowing this helps guide our interpretation of complexity-related features later on.

 ### Distribution of Number of Steps
 <iframe